oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 ### Detailed Description

 A Task Manager is a monitor which shows the current actions running in ovirt-engine server.
 It provides transparency for the administrator regarding the actions, their progress and status.
-Usually, each action invoked by a user will be monitored by the Task Manager.
-It will be achieved by representing each action as an entry in the Tasks view of the Webadmin.
-Some of the actions are invoked asynchronously and should be monitored as well.
+The actions will be represented in the Tasks view of the Webadmin, where the status and progress are monitored.
+The Task Manager will monitor actions both synchronous and asynchronous tasks.
 An action might be a chain of commands depended on each other and monitored in respect to the action which triggered the commands sequence.
- The requirements for feature are described below:
+ The requirements for feature are as follow:
 # Providing a mechanism for tasks management/monitoring via UI (i.e - monitor task status, monitor tasks of given action, stop task, stop all tasks of command, restart of failed command).

 1. Defining a task dependency/task chaining mechanism (Task B will not start before completion of Task A).